23W-GBAC/AmaAdusei/automationblog.md

 # SETTING UP THE WORKFLOW
-(with this particular task, I failed two times before it worked the third time when i was just clicking things on GitHub😂) To set up the workflow for the script on GitHub, I went to the 'Actions'
+(with this particular task, I failed two times before it worked the third time when i was just clicking things on GitHub😂) To set up the workflow for the script on GitHub, I went to the 'Actions' which led to to my workflows then i went to